maximilianmbeck/vlstm_cuda/README.md

       - probably impacts occupancy (#blocks used per multiprocessor)
     - Stream 2: Add another loop / tiling dimension along the head dimension to reduce shared memory
   - use float4 / int4 for load/writes to global memory
+  - use Tensor cores, add loop for loading into registers
+  - write a makefile similar to thunderkittens + cuda samples for compiling TODO
+    - the hope is that we see the cuda errors when running it like so.

   - **WORKLOG**:
-  - continue later

-8. **Implement vLSTM backward pass with tensor cores**:
+### 8. **Implement vLSTM backward pass with tensor cores**

 ## CUDA questions